braze-inc/braze-docs/_docs/_user_guide/message_building_by_channel/sms/phone_numbers/short_and_long_codes.md

 ---
 nav_title: "Short and Long Codes"
-page_order: 3
+page_order: 1
-description: "This article will walk you through the different types of short and long codes at Braze and how to begin applying for a short code."
+description: "This article will walk you through important concepts involved in sending phone numbers with Braze.
+Included are considerations to keep in mind when using short codes and long codes, an explanation of the application process for a short code, and other topics like handling unknown numbers and high volume and multi-country sending."
 page_type: reference
 tool:
   - Dashboard